What Is Depression?

 People who are feeling suicidal may also exhibit impulsive behaviors.
 They may make drastic changes to their appearance, suddenly quit a job, give away prized possessions or call friends to say goodbye.
 People passively suicidal want to die but do not have plans to carry it out.
 They will have suicidal ideations, perhaps praying to die in their sleep.
 Although those who are passively suicidal are not at as much of a risk of committing suicide, alcohol addiction, the use of drugs, and depression can make the condition worse over time.

 Under One Roof: Addiction Treatment and Depression Treatment in Georgia

 If you, or someone you know is struggling, reach out for help today.
 At Atlanta Detox Center, you will receive drug and alcohol detox with a difference.
 Our detox program provides alcohol and depression treatment under one roof.
-You will be hard pressed to find another depression treatment center that also offer drug and alcohol detox near Atlanta.
-Whether its an alcohol problem, heroin addiction, addiction to prescription drugs or crystal meth abuse, Atlanta Detox Center will work to provide you with as much physical and mental comfort while detoxing from substances.
+You will be hard-pressed to find another depression treatment center that also offers drug and alcohol detox near Atlanta.
+Whether it’s an addiction to alcohol, heroin, prescription drugs, or crystal meth, our Atlanta Detox Center team will work to provide you with as much physical and mental comfort while detoxing from substances.
 The cycle of depression and addiction can feel lonely and scary; however, you don’t have to go through it alone.
 Asking for professional help is the first step towards freedom and happiness.
 If you believe someone you love is suffering from depression or is using drugs and alcohol to cope with depression, reach out to an expert today.